 Ohio Prenuptial Agreement

-Ohio prenuptial agreements are governed by Ohio Revised Code §§ 3103.05, 3103.061, and 3105.10.
+Ohio prenuptial agreements are governed by Ohio Revised Code §§ 3103.05 and 3103.06, common law under the Gross v.
+Gross three-part validity test, and are designed to override default property division under ORC § 3105.171.
 Courts apply dual review — unconscionability is assessed at both signing and divorce — under a three-part test: a prenup fails if it was involuntary, lacked full disclosure, or promotes divorce.
 Only one prong is needed to invalidate.
 Financial disclosure cannot be waived.
 The alimony floor is effectively public assistance eligibility, but with no bright-line rule courts have full discretion to order more — Gross (1984) raised a capped support amount from $200 to $2,500/month after assets grew during marriage.
-Burden of proof is split: the enforcing party must prove disclosure, the challenger must prove fraud or unconscionability.

 Bottom line: Ohio earns a C grade.
 Dual review, a one-prong-sufficient challenge standard, non-waivable disclosure, and discretionary alimony modification create meaningful enforcement risk.
 A prenup is still far better than none.